Recommended Watercolor Supplies for Absolute Beginners 🎨

 You don’t need fancy tools or perfect technique to begin — you just need a little guidance, a little encouragement, and a willingness to try.

-Coming mid-July, the Absolute Beginner’s Watercolor Confidence Kit will walk you through how to prep your brush, wake up your paints, and start painting for the joy of the process.
+👉 Grab my Absolute Beginner’s Watercolor Confidence Kit!
+It will walk you through how to prep your brush, wake up your paints, and start painting for the joy of the process.

 Keep it simple.
 Keep it joyful.
 Keep painting — one brushstroke at a time.

-Still unsure about paper, paint, or brushes?
+Still unsure about paper, paint, or mixing colors?
 These beginner supply guides dive deeper:

 - How to Choose Watercolor Paper for Beginners